 Woodlake is a somewhat small city located in the state of California.
 With a population of 7,654 people and three constituent neighborhoods, Woodlake is the 461st largest community in California.

-Because occupations involving physical labor dominate the local economy, Woodlake is generally considered to be a blue-collar town.
-45.37% of the Woodlake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Woodlake is a city of service providers, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in Woodlake who work in farm management occupations (19.48%), sales jobs (10.71%), and maintenance occupations (9.64%).
+Woodlake is a blue-collar town, with 39.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Woodlake is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Woodlake who work in farm management occupations (20.72%), sales jobs (11.59%), and maintenance occupations (10.54%).

 In addition, many people in Woodlake have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Woodlake is a somewhat ethnically-diverse city.
+Woodlake is an extremely ethnically-diverse city.
 The people who call Woodlake home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Woodlake, accounting for 87.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Woodlake residents report their race to be White, followed by Native American.
-Important ancestries of people in Woodlake include Italian, English, Scots-Irish, and Irish.
+People of Hispanic or Latino origin are the most prevalent group in Woodlake, accounting for 86.51% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Woodlake residents report their race to be White, followed by Asian.
+Important ancestries of people in Woodlake include English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Woodlake is Spanish.
 Other important languages spoken here include English and Arabic.